alejo1630/chat_NLP/README.md

 ## 🧾 Conclusion

 This project demonstrates the feasibility of training a neural chatbot from personal chat history using classical seq2seq architecture.
-It showcases end-to-end pipeline development — from data wrangling and preprocessing to model training and interactive inference — making it a strong baseline for personalized chatbot applications.
+It showcases end-to-end pipeline development, from data wrangling and preprocessing to model training and interactive inference, making it a strong baseline for personalized chatbot applications.
 While the current implementation is basic, it provides a solid foundation for further experimentation and real-world deployment.